How to Brew Green Tea in an Infuser Bottle (Never Use Boiling Water)

 - Seal the lid.
 Set a timer for 2 minutes.

-- When the timer goes off, remove the strainer immediately.
+- When the timer goes off, remove the strainer right away.

-- Sip straight from the bottle, or let it cool a bit more.
+- Sip straight from the bottle, or let it cool a little more.

-The key is to remove the strainer on time.
-Even 1 extra minute can push the tea from smooth to bitter.
-With an infuser bottle, pulling the strainer out is instant — unlike a teapot where the leaves sit at the bottom and keep steeping.
+The key is to pull the strainer on time.
+Even 1 extra minute can turn the tea bitter.
+With an infuser bottle, removing the strainer is instant.
+In a teapot, the leaves keep steeping at the bottom.

 How Long Should You Steep Green Tea?

-Set a timer.
-Every time.
-Even if you have been making tea for years.
-The difference between 2 minutes and 4 minutes is the difference between a good cup and a bad one.
+Set a timer every time.
+Even after years of practice.
+The gap between 2 minutes and 4 minutes is the gap between a good cup and a bad one.

 Which Green Teas Work Best in an Infuser Bottle?

-Japanese sencha and Chinese longjing (Dragon Well) are top choices.
-For Indian green tea, try Darjeeling green or Kangra green — both are smooth, affordable, and available online.
+Japanese sencha and Chinese longjing are top choices.
+For Indian green tea, try Darjeeling green or Kangra green.
+Both are smooth and affordable.

 - Sencha: The most popular Japanese green tea.
-Grassy, vegetal, and refreshing.
-Brews a bright green colour.
+Grassy and refreshing.
+Brews a bright green.

-- Longjing (Dragon Well): Chinese classic.
-Nutty, chestnut-like flavour.
-Smooth and easy to drink.
+- Longjing (Dragon Well): A Chinese classic.
+Nutty and smooth.
+Easy to drink.

 - Darjeeling green tea: Indian-grown.
-Light, floral, with muscatel notes.
-Less grassy than Japanese varieties.
+Light and floral.
+Less grassy than Japanese kinds.

-- Jasmine green tea: Green tea scented with jasmine flowers.
+- Jasmine green tea: Green tea scented with jasmine.
 Floral and fragrant.
-Great cold brewed too.
+Great cold too.

-Avoid matcha in an infuser bottle — matcha is a powder that needs whisking, not steeping.
-All other green teas work great in a strainer-style infuser.
+Avoid matcha in an infuser bottle.
+Matcha is a powder that needs whisking, not steeping.
+Every other green tea works well in a strainer.

 Can You Re-Steep Green Tea?

 Re-steeping is one of the joys of loose leaf tea.
-Each steep reveals a different layer of flavour.
-High-quality Chinese and Japanese green teas are designed for multiple steeps.
-It also stretches your tea further — three steeps from one spoonful means more cups per rupee.
+Each steep shows a new layer of flavour.
+It also stretches your tea further.
+Three steeps from one spoon means more cups per rupee.

 With an infuser bottle, re-steeping is easy.
-Just pour fresh water over the same strainer and wait slightly longer than the first time.
+Just pour fresh water over the same strainer and wait a little longer than before.

 Frequently Asked Questions